ou-elot/CSE185-Final-Project/README.md

 UCSD CSE 185 Spring 2024 Final Project Elliott Ou, Audria Montalvo, and Leny Lei

 ## Note to CSE185 peer reviewers
-The command currently does not run and we are working on fixing the main.
+While installation works, the command currently does not run and we are working on fixing the main.
 In the meantime, please copy and paste the code from mygwas_tools.py into datahub.

 # MyGWAS